ThomazPom/Moz-Ext-UltimaDark/readme.md

 # Unless you are a developer you want to be on the [master](https://github.com/ThomazPom/Moz-Ext-UltimaDark/tree/master) branch
 This branch is for testing GitHub actions and **should not be merged** 25 attempts later it finally works... sort of.
 The automated builds generated through GitHub Actions are currently unsigned and non-functional.
 Do not try to use "Latest".
 Definitely do not upload it to AMO.
+Any assistance improving this would be greatly appreciated.
 Thank you for your patience - @Vintagemotors